openmobilehub/omh-maps/README.md

 </manifest>
 ```

-4. To read the value from the `local.properties` you ca use [Secrets Gradle plugin for Android](https://github.com/google/secrets-gradle-plugin).To install the plugin and store your API key:
+4. To read the value from the `local.properties` you can use [Secrets Gradle plugin for Android](https://github.com/google/secrets-gradle-plugin).
+To install the plugin and store your API key:

    - In Android Studio, open your project-level `build.gradle` file and add the following code to the `dependencies` element under `buildscript`.